Axway/unified-catalog-migration/README.md

 ## Known limitations

-* Unified catalog item tags are not migrated to the product
 * Catalog item sharing rights does not translate to the product visibility settings
 * A product can be published in only one Marketplace